slady/slady.github.io/java-terminal-emulator.md

 # Java terminal emulator

 ## Telnetd
-Telnetd seems to be a complete an pretty well documented solution:
+Telnetd seems to be a complete solution and pretty well documented:

 http://telnetd.sourceforge.net/